Passion Pit: Kindred: 2014–2016

-2017–present: Tremendous Sea of Love
+Tremendous Sea of Love: 2017–present

 During February and March 2017, several new Passion Pit songs were uploaded on YouTube on the account The Wishart Group (from the name of a project started by Michael Angelakos and dedicated to supporting musicians by providing them with legal, educational and healthcare services, with a focus on mental health, a topic on which Angelakos has been especially forthcoming), foreshadowing a fourth album for 2017.
 All of the videos for those new songs have the same background photo (a woman wearing a white dress, located in the middle of the sea, turning around as though she had sensed she was being secretly observed from behind), as does the front cover of the album.
 The songs were taken down, but Angelakos announced that he will give a downloadable copy of the album for free to anyone who retweets neuroscientist Michael F. Wells' tweet on the importance of science and research.
 The profits from the album will be donated to a psychiatric research institution in Cambridge, Massachusetts.

 On July 11, an official release for the album was announced for July 28 on all streaming services.

 The band embarked on a North American tour between January and February 2018 to promote Tremendous Sea of Love as well as their EP Chunk of Changes 10th anniversary.

 On May 14, 2019, Passion Pit teamed up with electronic duo Galantis for a new single "I FOUND U", and the band released 40 tracks through their SoundCloud account in December 2020.
+However, as of December 22, 2023, most of the tracks were no longer available.